jkchuynh829/dorothy-and-christopher/README.md

  - A value for `Studio URL` will also show where you'll be able to access a local version of Supabase's studio, where you can use the GUI to make db changes and SQL queries.
  - A value for `DB URL` will also appear.
 This will be used for the `DATABASE_URL` env variable that is needed for the `prisma` ORM.
  - There are also instructions on how to synchronize remote database changes with local database changes via migrations.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ## Learn More